-Logging and tracking your physical activity is one of the best features smartwatches have today.
+Logging and tracking your physical activity via a daily step count is one of the best features smartwatches have today.
 Fitbit is well known for this.
 They make keeping track of your steps simple and easy.

-They miss being able to track their daily step count.
+We miss being able to track a daily step count.
 So what can Apple Watch users do to track their step count?

 Here’s how we do it.